 Fig. 1.
 Horizontal and vertical data layout.

+Evaluation metrics

 To evaluate the performance of compression algorithms, there are three widely used metrics, namely decoding speed, encoding speed and compression ratio.
 Decoding/encoding speed measures the processing rate of integers by an algorithm.
 The compression ratio is defined as the ratio between the uncompressed size and compressed size, and usually expressed as the average number of bits per encoded integer [Manning et al. 2008, p.
 87].